indrajeetadityaroy9/XML2SQL_Data_Warehouse/README.md

 # XML Data Warehouse for Pharmaceutical Sales Data Forecasting and Analysis
-Building a data warehouse utilizing ETL pipelines from XML sources (sales representative details and transactional data)
+Implementation of a data warehouse for pharmaceutical sales which integrates sales representative details and transactional data.
+Utilizing ETL pipelines, the system efficiently extracts data from complex XML data structures

 ### Objectives
 - Extraction of data from complex XML structures.